General (scope, time limits)

 The CGRS shall examine whether the application:[4]

 Although the law provides that a person cannot be detained at the border for the sole reason that they have applied for international protection[6] (see Grounds for Detention), the asylum application will in most cases be examined while the applicant is detained in a closed centre at the border.
-Civil society organisations report that asylum seekers who apply for asylum at the border are almost systematically detained without a preliminary assessment of their personal circumstances.[7]
+Civil society organisations report that asylum applicants who apply for asylum at the border are almost systematically detained without a preliminary assessment of their personal circumstances.[7]
 The only exception based on vulnerability is made for unaccompanied children and families with children.
-Families with children are placed in so-called open housing units, which are more adapted to their specific needs but are legally still considered border detention centres.[8]
+Families with children cannot be detained and are placed in so-called ‘return houses’, which are officially not considered detention centres but where restrictions of the right to freedom are imposed (see Return houses).[8]

-Most of the asylum seekers who apply for asylum at the border are held in a specific detention centre called the “Caricole”, situated near Brussels Airport, but can also be held in a closed centre located on the territory, while in both cases, legally not being considered to have formally entered the country.[9]
+Most of the asylum applicants who apply for asylum at the border are held in a specific detention centre called the ‘Caricole’, situated near Brussels Airport, but can also be held in a closed centre located on the territory, while in both cases, legally not being considered to have formally entered the country.[9]

 The first instance procedure for persons applying for asylum at the border, detained in a closed centre or held in a return house (see Return houses) is the same as the regular procedure, although the law states that applications in detention are treated by priority.[10]
-If the CGRS has not taken a decision within four weeks, the asylum seeker is admitted to the territory.[11]
-Again, this does not automatically mean that the asylum seeker will not be detained.
-If a ground for detention is present, they can be detained ‘on the territory’ under another detention ground.
+If the CGRS has not taken a decision within four weeks, the asylum applicant is admitted to the territory.[11]
+Again, this does not automatically mean that the asylum applicant will not be detained.
+If a ground for detention is present, they can be detained ‘on the territory’ under another detention ground (see Grounds for Detention).

 Personal interview

-As is the case in the regular procedure, every asylum seeker receives a personal interview by a protection officer of the CGRS after the Immigration Office has conducted a short interview after the registration and lodging of the application, and after the asylum application seeker has filled in the CGRS questionnaire.
+As is the case in the regular procedure, every asylum applicant receives a personal interview by a protection officer of the CGRS after the Immigration Office has conducted a short interview after the registration and lodging of the application, and after the asylum application applicant has filled in the CGRS questionnaire.

-Vulnerable asylum seekers also face specific difficulties related to this accelerated asylum procedure.
-Since no vulnerability assessment takes place before detention, their vulnerability is not always known to the asylum authorities and may not be taken into account when conducting the interview, assessing the protection needs and taking a decision.
-However, it is clearly provided that the asylum seeker should fill in a questionnaire specifically intended to determine any specific procedural needs at the start of the asylum procedure.[14]
+Vulnerable asylum applicants also face specific difficulties related to this accelerated asylum procedure.
+Since no vulnerability assessment takes place before detention, their vulnerability is not always known to the asylum authorities and may not be taken into account when conducting the interview, assessing the protection needs and taking a decision.[16]
+However, it is clearly provided that the asylum applicant should fill in a questionnaire specifically intended to determine any specific procedural needs at the start of the asylum procedure (see Detention of vulnerable applicants).[17]

 Appeal